trueos/sysadm-docs/client_handbook/sysadmclient.rst

 bus of the computer.
 It also functions as an information hub for the connected devices.
 For example, in :numref:`Figure %s <device_manager1>` the selected device category is :guilabel:`mass storage`.
-This leads to more information displaying it is a SATA drive.
+This leads to more information displaying the fact it is a SATA drive.

 .. _device_manager1: